swag2198/algorithms-I/A9/README.md

 ### Few important notes!
-- DFS traversal of an undirected graph results in 3 kinds of edges- tree edges, backward edges and forward edges.
+- DFS traversal of an undirected graph encounters 3 kinds of edges- tree edges, backward edges and forward edges.
+It will never *reveal* or *uncover* a cross edge.
 - To Detect cycles, we need to identify the back edges.
 For that we can use vertex coloring approach (*white, gray, black*) as implemented in my code or one may keep counting levels during DFS traversal as suggested in the assignment.
 - #### Vertex Coloring Method-